Abdalrahman1723/tic-tac-game/README.md

 - The game board consists of a 3x3 grid.
 - Two players take turns: Player 1 (X) and Player 2 (O).
+- You can switch the auto player button on
 - Tap an empty cell to place your mark.
 - The first player to align three marks horizontally, vertically, or diagonally wins.
 - If all cells are filled and no player has three in a row, the game ends in a draw.